VEXPA: Validated EXPonential Analysis through regular sub-sampling: The multi-exponential model

-The theorem of Nuttall-Pommerenke states that if $f(z) + \epsilon(z)$ is analytic throughout the complex plane, except for a countable number of poles \cite{Nu:con:70} and essential singularities \cite{Po:pad:73}, then its sequence of Pad\'e approximants $\{r_{\nu-1,\nu}(z)\}_{\nu \in \mathbb{N}}$ of degree $\nu - 1$ over $\nu$ converges to $f(z) + \epsilon(z)$ in measure on compact sets.
+The theorem of Nuttall-Pommerenke states that if $f(z) + \epsilon(z)$ is analytic throughout the complex plane, except for a countable number of poles \cite{Nu:con:70} and essential singularities \cite{Po:pad:73}, then its sequence of paradiagonal Pad\'e approximants $\{ r_{\nu-1,\nu}(z) \}_{\nu \in \mathbb{N}}$ of degree $\nu - 1$ over $\nu$ converges to $f(z) + \epsilon(z)$ in measure on compact sets.
 This means that for sufficiently large $\nu$ the measure of the set where the convergence is disrupted, so where $|f(z) + \epsilon(z) - r_{\nu -1, \nu} (z)| \geq \tau$ for some given threshold $\tau$, tends to zero as $\nu$ tends to infinity.
-Pointwise convergence is disrupted by $\nu-n$ unwanted pole-zero combinations of the Pad\'e approximants that are added to the $n$ true poles and $n-1$ true zeros of $f(z)$ \cite{Ga:eff:72,Gi.Pi:pad:99}, the pole and zero in the pair almost cancelling each other locally.
+Pointwise convergence is disrupted by $\nu-n$ unwanted pole-zero combinations of the Pad\'e approximants that are added to the $n$ true poles and $n-1$ true zeros of $f(z)$ \cite{Ga:eff:72}, with the pole and zero in the undesirable pair almost cancelling each other locally.
 These pole-zero combinations are also referred to as Froissart doublets.
-In practice, these Froissart doublets offer a way to separate the noise $\epsilon(z)$ from the underlying $f(z)$.
+In practice, these Froissart doublets offer a way to separate the noise $\epsilon(z)$ from the underlying $f(z)$ \cite{Be:pad:96}.
 Because of the Pad\'e convergence theorem, the true (physical) poles can be identified as stable poles in successive $r_{\nu-1,\nu}(z)$, while the spurious (noisy) poles are distinguished by their instability.
 When increasing $\nu$ we compute a larger set of poles, of which the noisy ones are moving around in the neighbourhood of the complex unit circle \cite{Gi.Pi:pad:97,Gi.Pi:pad:99} with every different realization of the noise $\epsilon(z)$.
-The latter is illustrated in Figure 1 where we show the results of the analysis of a test signal perturbed by a large number of independent noise realizations: the true $\lambda_i$ are forming clusters while the ones related to noise are scattered around \cite{BARONE2005224,perotti2014identification}.
+The latter is illustrated in Figure \ref{noisebehaviour} where we show the results of the analysis of a test signal perturbed by a large number of independent noise realizations: the true $\lambda_i$ are forming clusters while the ones related to noise are scattered around \cite{BARONE2005224,perotti2014identification}.
 In addition, around each $\lambda_i$-cluster one empirically finds an almost Froissart doublet-free zone.

-This characteristic of the true poles is precisely the key point on which our method is based: after the computation of $\nu>n$ generalized eigenvalues $\lambda_i$, we discard the unstable ones and focus on the stable ones.
+This characteristic of the true poles is a key point on which our method is based: after the computation of $\nu>n$ generalized eigenvalues $\lambda_i$, we discard the unstable ones and focus on the stable ones.
 We now describe in more detail the precise influence of noise in the data $\phi_j$ on the $\lambda_i$.